BayCom (BCML)

 Keary L. Colwell, Senior Executive Vice President, Chief Financial Officer, Chief Administrative Officer, Secretary, Treasurer, and Director

-Ms. Colwell, a Certified Public Accountant (CPA), has served as the Chief Financial Officer and Corporate Secretary of United Business Bank since its inception in 2004.
-Her responsibilities encompass all aspects of accounting and finance, including financial reporting, asset-liability management, budgeting, and financial planning, and she oversees the bank's risk management process.
-Prior to joining United Business Bank, Ms. Colwell was Executive Vice President and Chief Financial Officer of The San Francisco Company and Bank of San Francisco from 1996 until its sale in 2001.
-She also held the position of Vice President/Senior Financial Management at First Nationwide Bank from 1988-1992.
+Ms. Colwell has served as the Chief Financial Officer and Corporate Secretary of United Business Bank since its inception in 2004.
+She is responsible for financial planning, risk management, record-keeping, and financial reporting.
+Ms. Colwell has over 28 years of experience in banking and finance.
+Before joining the bank, she was Executive Vice President and Chief Financial Officer of The San Francisco Company and Bank of San Francisco from 1996 until its sale in 2001.
+Her prior experience also includes serving as Vice President/Senior Financial Management of First Nationwide Bank from 1988-1992 and Vice President and Controller at Independence Savings and Loan Association.
+She obtained her Certified Public Accountant license in 1984.

-Janet L. King, Senior Executive Vice President, Chief Operating Officer, and Director
+Janet L. King, Senior Executive Vice President, Chief Operating Officer and Director

-Lloyd W. Kendall, Jr., Chairman of the Board and Founding Director
+Lloyd W. Kendall Jr., Chairman of the Board and Founding Director

 AI Analysis | Feedback